Castle Mountain: History

 James Hector, who accompanied the Palliser Expedition, encountered Castle Mountain in August 1858 while leading a side expedition to find the headwaters of the Bow River.
 He noted that it "...looks exactly like a gigantic castle" and named it Castle Mountain.
 He also made the first recorded ascent of its slopes, but is not believed to have reached its summit.
 The official journal of the Palliser Expedition records his ascent:

-The first climber to reach the top of Castle Mountain was Arthur P. Coleman, a professor at the University of Toronto, in 1884.
+The first known climber to reach the top of Castle Mountain was Arthur P. Coleman, a professor at the University of Toronto, in 1884.
 Lawrence Grassi and P. Cerutti, both from Canmore, were the first to climb Eisenhower Tower in 1926.

 In 1881, Joe Healy received some ore in trade from an Indigenous person which was discovered to contain a relatively high silver content.
 The following year he settled at Castle Mountain as a prospector.
 News of Healy's ore soon spread; others began to arrive and the settlement of Silver City, situated near Castle Mountain, quickly developed.
 It was already thriving when the Canadian Pacific transcontinental railroad was built through the area in 1884.
 Over three thousand people lived there at its height, but it was almost entirely abandoned in 1885 because the mines failed to yield a significant profit.

 Situated nearby is Castle Mountain Internment Camp, a First World War internment camp where Ukrainian immigrants to Canada were confined.
 Life in the camps was often described as 'grim'; with its isolated location far from the roads of the time, the Castle Mountain camp was an ideal place to confine 'enemy aliens' and 'suspected enemy sympathisers'.
 The forced labour of these men helped build much of the infrastructure of Banff National Park.
 Internees were held at the Cave & Basin site during the winter months.